satusdev/cloudmesh/README.md

 - **Visual Clarity:** Highlights unmatched IPs (where no Hetzner server is found) in red for easy identification.
 - **Summary Statistics:** Displays total domains, A records, matched servers, and total monthly spending (€) at the top of the report.
 - **Dual Output Formats:** Generates both an HTML report (`reports/mapping.html`) for browser viewing and a timestamped PDF report (e.g., `reports/mapping_YYYYMMDD_HHMMSS.pdf`) for archiving or sharing.
+- **Prometheus & Grafana Monitoring:** Pushes metrics to Prometheus Pushgateway for visualization in Grafana dashboards.
+- **.env Support:** Loads configuration from a `.env` file automatically (using `python-dotenv`), with fallback to `config.json` if needed.
+- **Slack Integration (New!):** Automatically uploads the PDF report to a Slack channel using the latest Slack external file upload API (see below).
+- **Robust Error Handling:** Clear error messages for missing configuration, API issues, and Slack upload problems.
 - **Extensible Design:** Built to support future enhancements like monitoring and automation.

 ### Prerequisites